Exposure value: Relationship of camera settings to luminous exposure

-Performing this calculation mentally is tedious for most photographers, but the equation is easily solved with a calculator dial on an exposure meter (Ray 2000, 318) or a similar dial on a standalone calculator.
+Performing this calculation mentally is tedious for most photographers, but the equation is easily solved with a calculator dial on an exposure meter or a similar dial on a standalone calculator.
 If the camera controls have detents, constant exposure can be maintained by counting the steps as one control is adjusted and counting an equivalent number of steps when adjusting the other control.